hideakitai/ArduinoOSC/ArduinoOSC/util/DebugLog/README.md

     PRINTLN_FILE(1, 2.2, "three", "=> like this");

     // Apart from the log level to be displayed,
-    // you can set the log level to be saved to a file (Default is DebugLogLevel::ERROR)
+    // you can set the log level to be saved to a file (Default is DebugLogLevel::LVL_ERROR)
-    // LOG_FILE_SET_LEVEL(DebugLogLevel::INFO);
+    // LOG_FILE_SET_LEVEL(DebugLogLevel::LVL_INFO);

-    // The default log_leval is DebugLogLevel::INFO
+    // The default log_leval is DebugLogLevel::LVL_INFO
     // 0: NONE, 1: ERROR, 2: WARN, 3: INFO, 4: DEBUG, 5: TRACE
     PRINTLN_FILE("current log level is", (int)LOG_FILE_GET_LEVEL());

     // LOG_XXXX outpus both Serial and File based on log_level and file_level
-    // The default log_leval is DebugLogLevel::INFO
+    // The default log_leval is DebugLogLevel::LVL_INFO
-    // The default file_leval is DebugLogLevel::ERROR
+    // The default file_leval is DebugLogLevel::LVL_ERROR
     LOG_ERROR("this is error log");  // printed to both Serial and File LOG_WARN("this is warn log");    // won't be saved but printed LOG_INFO("this is info log");    // won't be saved but printed